-- 525. INSTRUCTIONAL TELECOMMUNICATIONS, NETWORKS AND THE INTERNET.
+525. INSTRUCTIONAL TELECOMMUNICATIONS, NETWORKS AND THE INTERNET.
 3 cr.
 This course assumes familiarity with the World Wide Web.
 Students will develop skills in the use of planning, development, implementation, and management of distance learning, networking, and Internet use for teaching and learning.
 Students will engage in hands-on activities that demonstrate the required skills.

-Prerequisite: CURR 285 or equivalent. - 527.
-TRENDS IN INSTRUCTIONAL TECHNOLOGY.
+- 527. TRENDS IN INSTRUCTIONAL TECHNOLOGY.
 3 cr.
 Survey course of past, present and future aspects of instructional technology as it relates to instructional settings. - 528.
 INSTRUCTIONAL MEDIA DEVELOPMENT.
 3 cr.
 This course provides instruction in organization, design, preparation, and application of technology-based production of instructional materials for print and Web-based distribution.
-Prerequisite: Curriculum and Instruction 285 or equivalent. - 555.
+Prerequisite: Curriculum and Instruction 285 or equivalent permission of instructor. - 555.
 INSTRUCTIONAL DESIGN AND PROGRAM DEVELOPMENT.
 3 cr.
 Application of instructional design principles to solve performance and instructional problems in school and non-school environments by providing experiences in instructional program development, curriculum design, analysis of state and national school technology standards and planning, design, implementation, and evaluation of technology staff development activities as well as related experiences in non-school environments. - 625.
 DESIGN AND DEVELOPMENT OF MULTIMEDIA AND INTERACTIVE INSTRUCTION.
-3 cr.This course provides an overview of the process of researching, planning, designing, implementing, and evaluating multi-sensory instructional units.
+3 cr.
+This course provides an overview of the process of researching, planning, designing, implementing, and evaluating multi-sensory instructional units.
 Hands-on class projects will be developed that result in an integrated instructional approach to teaching and learning.
-Prerequisites: Educational Instructional Technology 555. - 626.
+Prerequisites: Educational Instructional Technology 555 or permission of instructor. - 626.
 TECHNOLOGY LEADERSHIP IN SCHOOLS.
 3 cr.
 This course will provide a foundation for managing technology for teaching and learning at the school site.
 These skills include school-wide planning that incorporates instructional design, curriculum integration with the standards, logistics of technology implementation with the local site, training, and evaluation.
 Students will implement projects for local site improvement.
 Prerequisite: Educational Instructional Technology 555 or permission of the instructor. - 627.
 TECHNOLOGY PLANNING AND ADMINISTRATION.
 3 cr.
 This course includes experiences in technology planning, facilities and resource management, technology staff and personnel management, funding and budgetary issues, technology policies and procedures, school connectivity planning, and purchasing practices.
-Prerequisite: Six hours in instructional media and technology services, including 426.
+Prerequisite: Six hours in instructional media and technology services, including 426 or permission of instructor.
 (Formerly Administration of Educational Media Programs.) - 628.
 ADVANCED TELECOMMUNICATIONS AND DISTANCE EDUCATION.
 3 cr.
 This course includes experiences in development of Internet/Web-based learning materials and resources, overview of distance technologies for learning, national curriculum standards, advanced Internet applications, research on the applications of telecommunications and other distance technologies in education, emerging telecommunications and distance learning technologies, and methodologies for distance/on-line instruction and student support.
-Prerequisites: Educational Instructional Technology 525 - 680.
+Prerequisites: Educational Instructional Technology 525 or permission of instructor. - 680.
 INSTRUCTIONAL TECHNOLOGY RESEARCH, EVALUATION, AND ASSESSMENT.
 3 cr.
 Identification and application of instructional and technology-related research, the psychology of learning, and instructional design principles guiding the use of computers and related technologies in instructional settings.
-Prerequisites: Educational Instructional Technology 555

-683. EDUCATIONAL TECHNOLOGY INTERNSHIP.
+Prerequisites: Educational Instructional Technology 555 or permission of instructor. - 683.
+EDUCATIONAL TECHNOLOGY INTERNSHIP.
 3 cr.
 This course provides 120 clock hours of supervised field-based experience in instructional technology application or administration.
-Placement in P-12, higher education, or business settings will be determined by student's degree focus.
+Placement in P-12, higher education, or business settings will be determined by student's degree focus, or permission of instructor.
+The student's advisor will determine when the internship/practicum will be appropriate for each student.